 HubSpot sends notification emails to inform you of events such as test marketing emails, form submissions, lead revisits, and file exports.
 You will also receive an email when you first sign up for a HubSpot account, or when you need to verify your identity for security purposes.

 If emails sent from HubSpot are resulting in bounces or landing in your SPAM/junk folder, you can adjust your spam filter settings to improve deliverability.
-Most spam filters allow you to whitelist a sender by adding their domain or IP address.
+Most spam filters allow you to allowlist a sender by adding their domain or IP address.

 Please note: if you're experiencing deliverability issues with marketing emails, confirm that your email sending domain is connected before completing the steps below.